mahikanair/The-Office-Chatbot-/README.md

 ## File 2: Streamlit ChatBot Interface
 ### Script Name: streamlit_chatbot.py
 ### Overview
 This script implements a Streamlit-based interface for the ChatBot.
-It utilizes the created database to answer user queries about "The Office" and provides relevant YouTube video links.
+It utilizes the created database to answer user queries about "The Office" and provides relevant YouTube video links using an external google cloud API.

 ### Usage
 Make sure the required dependencies are installed (streamlit, langchain, langchain_google_genai, google-api-python-client, yaml, requests, bs4).